 GLENWOOD HELPING HANDS: Concerned neighbors are coordinating a grassroots mutual aid project.
 If you or your neighbors need help picking up groceries, picking up prescriptions, someone to check in on you because you live alone, or help finding resources or food assistance, please contact the Glenwood Helping Hands Hotline at 336-355-1005 or email GlenwoodEvents@gmail.com.
 The volunteers have been vetted and know at least 3 other people in the neighborhood, their addresses have been verified and most have lived here for years.
 Email GlenwoodEvents@gmail.com if you would like to volunteer to help.

-COMMUNITY MEALS: Neighborhood churches and community organizations are serving free take-away meals:
+COMMUNITY MEALS: Neighborhood churches and community organizations are serving free take-away meals or free pantry bags:

 - Every Monday, Wednesday and Friday at 5:00pm, Christ United Methodist Church Glenwood, 1417 Glenwood Ave.